himu007/KMD-CC-Token-Test-Guide/rpc/faucet/README.md

 This is a Faucet smartcontract.
 Enabled anyone to setup and operate a faucet.
 There is a faucet address where everyone can send their funds and the address will be serving anyone who requests it.

+Faucet returns 0.1 coins and requires about 30 seconds of CPU time.

 ## Available RPC Calls

 == Faucet ==